ajavamind/Processing-Cardboard/README.md

   1. Modifications to use Google VR SDK for Android (Cardboard) version 0.8.0
   2. Removed use of android.opengl.GLSurfaceView in PApplet because it is not accessible with Google VR SDK version 0.8.0

+### 2016/05/23

+  1. Increase Matrix stack depth.

 ## Notes:
- The magnet pull trigger does not work well with my phone so I use new convert tap to trigger feature available in Cardboard V2.
+  1. The magnet pull trigger is no longer supported.
+Please use Cardboard V2 headset.

- No library build was defined here to make a Processing Android SDK library for use with a desktop computer.
+  2. No library build was defined here to make a Processing Android SDK library or mode for use with the Processing IDE.

- Must use minimum Android 4.4 (19) with version 0.8.0.
-This is also better for faster image/photo processing and display
+  3. With Google VR SDK, version 0.8.0, the use minimum build is Android 4.4 (19).
+This happens to be better for faster image/photo processing and display

+## Processing Coding Notes:
+  1. You must include a call to background() in the draw() method.
+  If not the result will be that nothing appears on the screen in VR mode.
+  2. Google VR SDK expects each frame to be redrawn in VR mode, so you cannot assume graphics to remain on the screen or built up with each frame.
+  However in monocular mode (VR mode disabled), the screen can be built up with graphics until a call is made to background().
+  3. When using distortion correction (default enabled), you need to adjust the eyeSeparation parameter to suit.
+The example apps assume distortion correction enabled.

 ## Usage Example
-I wrote a simple demonstration arcade game/simulation for Google Cardboard VR based on the code here.
+I wrote a simple demonstration arcade game/simulation for Google Cardboard VR based on the code Processing-Cardboard.
 Check it out at:

 https://play.google.com/store/apps/details?id=com.modla.andy.swarm3dfree